LarsBergqvist/philips_hue_react_app/README.md

 This is a simple ReactJS web application that shows how the Philips Hue API can be used for controlling Philips Hue lights.
 <p>
 Usage:<br>
-Get the IP-address of your Philips Hue bridge and fetch a new username guid (see https://developers.meethue.com/documentation/getting-started).<br>
+Get the IP-address of your Philips Hue bridge and fetch a new username token (see https://developers.meethue.com/documentation/getting-started).<br>
-Modify config.json with the IP address and the username<br>
+Modify src/config.json with the IP address and the username<br>
 Run yarn install<br>
 Run yarn start<br>
 <p>